 As the days start getting longer and warmer, it’s clear (and relieving!) to see that summer’s on its way.
-That’s why May is the perfect time to start spending extra time outdoors, whether it’s sowing seeds and planting out the bedding plants, having a good tidy up or setting up the trampoline for the kids.
-And if you’re after garden inspiration, don’t miss Chelsea Flower Show at the end of the month too.
+That’s why May is the perfect time to start sowing seeds, planting out the bedding plants and having a good tidy up.

 Now that the weather is picking up it’s the perfect time to get growing.
 There are so many things to plant in spring, and May is a fabulous opportunity to get the garden ready for summer.
 Hardy annuals can now be sowed direct, including marigolds, cornflowers, larkspur and poppies.
 And come summertime, you’ll be greeted with a riot of colour in your beds and borders.

 Perennials can also be sown in May but this should be done indoors in seed trays to start with.
 Pansies, geraniums and echinacea are all perfect and, once sown, should be placed in a light, cool spot (your windowsill is ideal).